Davis W. Frank

 - Legacy Technology Skills

 - I spent my early career working with digital desktop video and graphics on Microsoft Windows.
-I wrote low-level assembly routines, worked around sub-systems, and helped make Windows a viable video and game platform.
+I wrote low-level assembly routines, C/C++ application and driver code, spelunked in graphics sub-systems, and helped make Windows a viable video and game platform.

 Professional Experience Timeline

-I recharged while writing about my career experience, advising some peers' startups, optimizing our home meal planning, and improving our household operations to accommodate four people who were working and schooling from home.
+I recharged while writing about my career experience (see link to blog, above), optimizing our home meal planning, and improving our household operations to accommodate working and schooling from home.
+I helped a few companies in my network.
+I have aided architecture, design, and development for Curious Duck and advised about web content application development for Bigger Bolder Baking.

 Pivotal - PKS 2018 October - 2020 January